geekzter/azure-aks/README.md

 ```

 ### Connectivity
 As this deploys an isolated AKS, how will you be able to access the AKS cluster once deployed?
-If you set the  `peer_network_id` variable to a network where you're running Terraform from (or you are connected to e.g. using VPN), this project will set up the peering and Private DNS connection required to look up the Kubernetes API Server and access cluster nodes.
-Without this you only perform partial deployment, set `configure_kubernetes` to `false` in this (disconnected) scenario.
+If you set the  `peer_network_id` variable to a network where you're running Terraform from (or you are connected to e.g. using VPN), this project will set up the peering and Private DNS link required to look up the Kubernetes API Server and access cluster nodes.
+Without this you can only perform partial deployment, you won't be able to deploy applications.
+Set `configure_kubernetes` to `false` in this (disconnected) scenario.

 ## Provisioning
 1. Clone repository: